Adeel-Asghar05/Robot-Gresping-Objects-/README.md

 ▶️ Usage

-Run the simulation:
+Run the simulation in notebook:

-python main.py
+python Robot.ipynb

-Where main.py contains the provided code.
+Where robot.ipynb contains the provided code.

 🎮 Controls
 Key	Action